-1 Land transport policies and activities that deliver efficient, effective and value for money transport solutions, land transport infrastructure and services for Taranaki Measure: Presence of an appropriate Regional Land Transport Plan for Taranaki. Í Target (Years 1-10): A Regional Land Transport Plan for Taranaki that is kept current in accordance with statutory requirements.
-Baseline: The Regional Land Transport Plan for Taranaki 2019/2020-2020/2021 is current and operational.
-Measure: Presence of an appropriate Regional Public Transport Plan for Taranaki. Ø Target (Years 1-10): A Regional Public Transport Plan for Taranaki that is kept current in accordance with statutory requirements.
-Baseline: The Regional Public Transport Plan for Taranaki 2014-2024 is current and operational.
-2 Provision and increasing use of public transport services Measure: Annual number of passenger trips on the region's public transport services. Ó Target (Years 1-10): Annual increase in the number of passengers carried.
-U Baseline: Between 2008/2009 and 2018/2019, passengers on public transport services in the region grew from 349,607 to 649,874.
-3 Safe navigation for all u users of the waters of Port Taranaki and its approaches Measure: The number of reported navigation safety incidents within Port Taranaki and its approaches. Ó Target (Years 1-10): No significant incidents. Ŭ Baseline: There have been no significant incidents in the last 10 years.
+4000 1 and activities that deliver efficient, effective and value for money and transport infrastructure and services for Taranaki Measure: Presence of an appropriate Regional Land Transport Plan for Taranaki.
+Target (Years 1-10): A Regional Land Transport Plan for Taranaki that is kept current in accordance with statutory requirements. + Baseline: The Regional Land Transport Plan for Taranaki 2019/2020-2020/2021 is current and operational.
+Measure: Presence of an appropriate Regional Public Transport Plan for Taranaki.
+Target (Years 1-10): A Regional Public Transport Plan for Taranaki that is kept current in accordance with statutory requirements. + Baseline: The Regional Public Transport Plan for Taranaki 2014-2024 is current and operational.
+2 Provision and increasing ng use of public transport services O Measure: Annual number of passenger trips on the region's public transport services.
+Target (Years 1-10): Annual increase in the number of passengers carried. + Baseline: Between 2008/2009 and 2018/2019, passengers on public transport services in the region grew from 349,607 to 649,874.
+3 Safe navigation for all (users of the waters of Port Taranaki and its approaches O Measure: The number of reported navigation safety incidents within Port Taranaki and its approaches.
+Target (Years 1-10): No significant incidents.
+1 Baseline: There have been no significant incidents in the last 10 years.

+Regiona

+Regional land transport planning

+Review, monitor and make adjustments to the Regional Land Transport Plan, as required, in accordance with statutory requirements

+Review and make adjustments to the Regional Public Transport Plan, as required, in accordance with statutory requirements.

+Review and make adjustments to the Transport Activity Procurement Strategy, as required, in accordance with statutory requirements.

+Public transport

-1 Regional land transport planning Measures: Review, monitor and make adjustments to the Regional Land Transport Plan , as required, in accordance with statutory requirements Review and make adjustments to the Regional Public Transport Plan , as required, in accordance with statutory requirements.
-Review and make adjustments to the Transport Activity Procurement Strategy , as required, in accordance with statutory requirements.
-2 Public transport Measures: Operate public transport services in the New Plymouth district and regional Taranaki consistent with the Regional Public Transport Plan subject to funding approval from Waka Kotahi NZ Transport Agency and the availability of local share funding.
+Operate public transport services in the New Plymouth district and regional Taranaki consistent with the Regional Public Transport Plan subject to funding approval from Waka Kotahi Waka Kotahi NZ Transport Agency and the availability of local share funding.

 Monitor the region's bus service contracts including patronage growth and fare box recovery.
 Monitor the commerciality ratio of the region's public transport services and publish the ratio annually.

+Provide Total Mobility subsidy assistance to qualifying persons through Waka Kotahi Waka Kotahi NZ Transport Agency supported Total Mobility Scheme.

+Harbour management

-Provide Total Mobility subsidy assistance to qualifying persons through Waka Kotahi NZ Transport Agency supported Total Mobility Scheme .
-3 Harbour management Measures: Provide harbourmaster and harbour warden services for Port Taranaki and implement the Navigation Bylaw for Port Taranaki and Approaches .
-No significant breaches of the requirements of the New Zealand Port and Maritime Safety Code , including the Port Taranaki Harbour Safety Management System .
+Provide harbourmaster and harbour warden services for Port Taranaki and implement the Navigation Bylaw for Port Taranaki and Approaches.
+No significant breaches of the requirements of the New Zealand Port and Maritime Safety Code, including the Port Taranaki Harbour Safety Management System.

 Based on historical monitoring, for this group of activities and associated programmes in this Plan, no significant negative effects on the social, economic, cultural or environmental wellbeing of the community have been identified.
-The Council will continue to monitor for significant negative effects on the social, economic, cultural or environmental wellbeing of the community.
+The Council will continue to monitor for significant negative effects on the social, economic, cultural or environmental well-being of the community.